 Additionally, you can withdraw money from your Fidelity Go account without having to pay fees.
 However, if you decide to close your account and withdraw the entire balance, you will be charged the net advisory fee for the time your account was managed.
 There aren’t fees for the account termination itself.

 |Fidelity Go||0.35%||$0 ($10 to start investing)||Monthly progress reports, goal target tracking, professional management of your fund, 24/7 access to your account, Fidelity planning tools and resources|

 Fidelity Go's Investing Strategy

-Your account’s day-to-day investment and trading lies in the hands of Geode Capital Management LLC, an investment advisor that Fidelity has worked with since 2003.
-Your account will be invested in a variety of securities including ETFs, mutual funds and municipal bonds.
-It depends on your risk strategy and age for what the exact mix of investments.
+Your account’s day-to-day investment and trading is in the hands of Strategic Advisors, a Fidelity company.
+Your account will be invested in a variety of mutual funds that hold domestic stocks, foreign stocks, bonds or short-term investments.
+Your portfolio depends on your risk tolerance and time horizon.
 The initial strategy is determined when you answer the questions in the initial onboarding questionnaire process.
 You can’t buy and sell individual investments, but you can place certain restrictions on the management of it.
 To do so, you have to call and speak with an investment professional.

 At any time, you can change your investment strategy to any of the suitable options available to you.
 You’ll have to change the information in your account profile for this to occur.

-If your portfolio drifts from the strategy you selected, Fidelity Go will rebalance it as part of included services.
+If your portfolio asset allocation strays from the strategy you selected, Fidelity Go will rebalance your holdings as part of its included services.
 Rebalances include buying or selling certain types of assets to bring your account back to the selected strategy.

-Only four kinds of accounts are offered: Roth and traditional IRAs, taxable accounts and rollover IRAs.
+Only four kinds of accounts are offered: Roth IRAs, traditional IRAs, taxable accounts and rollover IRAs.